Nation benefits when State institutions allowed to function independently: PM

 ISLAMABAD: Prime Minister Imran Khan on Monday said the high recovery rate by accountability institutions of the country was indicated that State institutions performed best without political interference.

-"These facts reveal how the nation benefit when State institutions are allowed to function independently without political interference," he said.
+"These facts reveal how the nations benefit when State institutions are allowed to function independently without political interference," he said.